cryham/M.A.R.S./README.md

 ## License

+Copyright (C) 2025 Crystal Hammer
-Copyright (C) 2013-2025 Contributors and Crystal Hammer Copyright (C) 2010-2012 Simon Schneegans and Felix Lauer <marscoreteam@googlemail.com>
+Copyright (C) 2013-2025 Contributors
+Copyright (C) 2010-2012 Simon Schneegans and Felix Lauer <marscoreteam@googlemail.com>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.